firegiant/docs/src/content/docs/wix/tutorial/sprint5/Launch conditions from a WiX extension.md

 > Require a matching platform in the installer.
 That means the x64 package can only be installed on an x64 machine and likewise for Arm64.

-Technically, that presupposes that we have (at least) packages: one for x64 and one for Arm64.
+Technically, that presupposes that we have (at least) two packages: one for x64 and one for Arm64.
 So far, we have only one.
 That means we have to do the following:

 1. Make sure our current package installs only on an x64 machine.
 2. Theoretically ensure a future Arm64 package installs only on an Arm64 machine.